Is it time for an obesity code?

 Should we tax obesity?
-Do we have taxpayers weigh in or report for a waist circumference?
+Do we have taxpayers weigh-in or report for a waist circumference?
 These questions create several problems.
-Who does the measurements?
+Who do the measurements?
 Who pays for it?
 You can curb bad behavior by requiring regular measurements, but obviously, this would require

 The bottom line: Obviously, junk food taxes are not the best option.
 Who would choose what junk food we should tax?
 Do we enroll all obese in fat camps and keep them there until they lose weight?
 I suggest that we look at positive reinforcement such as subsidies.